Luming-L/Project/macs2.md

 macs2 pileup -f BED -i CTCF_Control_200K_filterdup.bed -B --extsize 127 -o d_bg.bdg
 ```
 ## The slocal background
-extend the control read to both sides with 500 bps
+extend the control read to both sides with 500 bps by default.
 create a background noise track of slocal local window, or 1kb window by default.

 Simply imagine that each cutting site (sequenced read) represent a 1kb (default, you can tweak it) surrounding noise.
 So: